 Delirium is an acute and severe deterioration in mental function, which affects attention and cognition and poses a significant health problem for older patients in hospital.
-Delirium has been associated with increases in hospital stay, nursing time per patient, risk of developing dementia, nursing home placement and mortality.
+It has been associated with increases in hospital stay, nursing time per patient, risk of developing dementia, nursing home placement and mortality.
 Despite this, the majority of cases are undetected and hence poorly managed.
 DelApp is a novel app based cognitive test, which can objectively detect delirium in patients.
-Initial trials demonstrate that the app has excellent usability, can help discriminate delirium from other conditions with similar symptoms such as dementia and track changes in delirium severity.
+Initial trials demonstrate that the app has excellent usability, can help discriminate delirium from other conditions with similar symptoms such as dementia and track changes in severity.

 Easy and accurate detection and monitoring of delirium in range of healthcare settings: ICU, A&E, General Wards, nursing homes

 Pre-clinical proof of principle in > 700 patients.
 Ongoing clinical trials to assess diagnostic performance.

 Granted Patents in USA and Europe protecting the test format.
 US 9307940.

 Delirium is a sudden disruption in consciousness and cognition marked by an inability to focus and sustain attention.
 It is extremely common, affecting around one in eight general hospital patients and one in three patients in ICU.
 It can occur at any age but is particularly common in older patients in hospital, where it is often mistaken for dementia.
 It can develop after infection or surgery, or as a result of drug side-effects, and has serious consequences: it affects how long patients stay in hospital and their future mental and physical well-being as well as increasing the risk for future dementia and death.
 There is therefore an urgent need for new objective tools which can accurately detect and track delirium severity over time in hospitalised patients.